▶️ LISTEN TO THIS ARTICLE

 The logic mirrors how human researchers work.
 You don't launch a full literature review to answer "What year was GPT-3 released?"
 But you also don't do a single Google search to answer "How has the transformer architecture influenced protein folding prediction methods?"
 The adaptive pattern applies the right amount of retrieval effort to each question.

 Corrective RAG (CRAG), published by Yan et al., is a concrete implementation of this idea.
-CRAG uses a lightweight evaluator to score the relevance of retrieved documents and triggers different retrieval actions based on that score: keep the documents if they're good, supplement with web search if they're marginal, discard and re-retrieve if they're bad.
-CRAG outperformed standard RAG by 19% accuracy on PopQA and 36.6% on PubHealth.
+CRAG uses a lightweight evaluator to score the relevance of retrieved documents and triggers different retrieval actions based on that score: keep the documents if they are good, supplement with web search if they are marginal, discard and re-retrieve if they are bad.
+In the paper's evaluations, CRAG reported gains over standard RAG on PopQA and PubHealth.
 Self-RAG takes this further by training the model itself to decide when to retrieve, generating special reflection tokens that control retrieval behavior at inference time.
-Self-RAG at 7B parameters outperformed ChatGPT on fact verification and biography generation tasks, scoring 81% vs. 71% on fact checking.
+In its reported evaluations, Self-RAG also outperformed selected ChatGPT baselines on fact verification and biography generation tasks.

 What Production Actually Looks Like

-The benchmark numbers are encouraging.
+The paper-level results are encouraging.
 The production reality is harder.

-But production deployments also report a 25-40% reduction in irrelevant retrievals alongside new failure modes that didn't exist in simpler systems.
-Retrieval loops, where the agent keeps searching without converging on an answer.
-Incorrect retrieval decisions, where the agent uses the wrong tool for the job.
-Over-retrieval, where broken confidence calibration causes the agent to pull far more context than necessary, blowing through token budgets.
+But production deployments also report new failure modes that did not exist in simpler systems: retrieval loops, where the agent keeps searching without converging on an answer; incorrect retrieval decisions, where the agent uses the wrong tool for the job; and over-retrieval, where broken confidence calibration causes the agent to pull far more context than necessary, blowing through token budgets.

 The security surface also expands.
 Indirect prompt injection, already a concern with basic RAG, becomes more dangerous when an agent can autonomously decide to retrieve from external sources and then act on what it finds.
 A poisoned document in a vector database doesn't just corrupt a single answer.
 If the agent uses that answer as input for its next retrieval step, the corruption cascades.